 Other Lenses for Future Consideration

 Margaret, Michael, Nathan and I all happen to come from the Christian faith tradition.
-We are privileged to have numerous other traditions represented among our Founding Members, and indeed in this Newsletter we announce two new Members who bring an Islamic lens to their ethical work.
-In a future issue, we’ll explore how that faith diversity contributes to both the substantive richness of our Founding Members’ perspectives and the willingness of others to hear them.
+We are privileged to have numerous other traditions represented among our Founding Experts, and indeed in this Newsletter we announce two new Experts who bring an Islamic lens to their ethical work.
+In a future issue, we’ll explore how that faith diversity contributes to both the substantive richness of our Founding Experts’ perspectives and the willingness of others to hear them.